Posted by yellowdog on May 30, 2017 12:03:44 PM

 FRESHWATER OPTIONS FOR THE FAMILY

 In the fourth installment of our Yellow Dog recommended “family-friendly” destinations, here’s a look at some of our favorite freshwater locales in the U.S. Any of these locations can provide the family vacation of a lifetime (and a little — or a lot! — fishing on the side).
-If you missed the catalog feature on these locations in the 2017 Angling Travel Guide, be sure to check it out online!

 We actually rank and rate each of our destinations based on exactly how “family-friendly” they are, taking into consideration such factors as the availability of non-angling activities, specific programs and services for non-anglers, separate non-angler rates, and more.
 We combined all of this information with the realities of exactly how good and how diverse the fishing is as well.
 In the end, we’re able to offer a number of lodge and destination options that can easily cater to a mixed angling / non-angling couple, while at the same time offering a great overall fishing experience.